Medicare: You and Your Options

 What is Medicare?

 Medicare is a federal health insurance program through the Centers for Medicare & Medicaid Services (CMS).
-The Social Security Administration started Medicare to help people pay for their health costs if they’re 65 or older or have certain disabilities.
+The Social Security Administration started Medicare to help people pay for their health costs if they are 65 or older or have certain disabilities.
 It is mostly paid for by payroll taxes and premiums paid by Medicare beneficiaries.

-• Part A – Hospital Coverage (inpatient hospital stays, skilled nursing facilities, hospice, and some home health care)
+- Part A: Hospital coverage (inpatient hospital stays, skilled nursing facilities, hospice, and some home healthcare)

-• Part B – Medical Coverage (doctor visits, outpatient care, and some home health care)
+- Part B: Medical coverage (doctor visits, outpatient care, and some home health care)

-• Part C – Medicare Advantage (from a private company and pays in place of Original Medicare)
+- Part C: Medicare Advantage (from a private company and pays in place of original Medicare)

 Original Medicare (Parts A and B)